 "Maybe our friend in parallel space can help," Torra said, placing two of its hands on the console keyboard.
 It typed: "Arnold, can you pick out the zero drive for us?"

-Instantly, Torra's hands began manipulating the tactical controls.
-They switched to axis-based targeting, hesitated for just a moment, then rotated the whole spacecraft until one specific radar echo was dead-center on the display.
+Instantly, two of Torra's hands began manipulating the tactical controls.
+They switched to axis-based targeting, hesitated for just a moment, then rolled the whole spacecraft counterclockwise and pitched it back ever-so-slightly.
+One specific radar echo was now dead-center on the tactical display.

 "Is that it?"
 Torra asked, switching on a camera and zooming it in on the centered blip.
-Small rocks drifted in front of the object, but even partly obscured and lit only by the glow of the red dwarf sun, its shape was unmistakable.
+The range finder showed the blip as 23 480 kilometers distant, which was too far away to see anything that small with the naked eye.
+In the zoomed field of view, small rocks drifted in front of the object; but even partly obscured and lit only by the glow of the red dwarf sun, its shape was unmistakable.
 It was a narrow, polished, gloss-black cone.

 "Holy cats," Ken mumbled, staring wide-eyed at the display.